Food Safety Program

 • Project alignment and eligibility check.

 Cost-shared funding is available for eligible activities under three categories.
-Each eligible participant may apply for and receive up to a total funding limit of $25,000 during the program term ending March 31, 2026.
+Each eligible participant may apply for and receive up to a total funding limit of $25,000 during the program term beginning November 28, 2023, and ending March 31, 2026.

 70% $25,000

-Pro-actively mitigate food safety risks identified in gap-assessment/ pre-audit through implementation of GAPs, GMPs or BPs
+Pro-actively mitigate food safety risks identified in a previously completed food safety assessment (gap-assessment) through implementation of a workplan.

 70% Equipment/facility upgrade for regulatory compliance: $20,000